department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 **Note:** "Pre-need" means before death.
 This application is for planning for your own burial in advance.
 Please don't complete this form if you're requesting burial for someone who has already died. <br>
 [Find out how to plan a burial for someone who has died](/burials-and-memorials/burial-planning/).

-### How long does it take VA to make a decision?

-The amount of time it takes to review your application depends on:
-- The number of applications we’re reviewing, **and**
-- How much information you provided in your application, **and**
-- Whether you provided your (or your sponsor’s) DD214 or other separation documents along with your application

-We’ve received a large number of pre-need eligibility applications, and it’s slowing down our approval process.
-We’ll let you know when we’ve received your application and how long we think it’ll take to make a decision.
-We’re sorry for the delay.

 <br>

 ### Prepare